Power play: Lady Bulldogs loaded for another run

 “We’re excited to get the season started,” said Edmonds, entering his sixth season.
 “We have five seniors who have won two district championships, so they’re looking forward to trying to win a third.
 This summer, we had a lot of individuals who showed up for our summer league in Clarion and this fall in Indiana, trying to build the team chemistry.”

-Back from last year’s rotation are three of the team’s top four scorers, reigning KSAC MVP Alivia Huffman, last year’s D9and10Sports.Com Rookie of the Year Mylee Harmon and senior guard Caylen Rearick.
+Back from last year’s rotation are three of the team’s top four scorers, reigning KSAC MVP Alivia Huffman, sophomore Mylee Harmon and senior guard Caylen Rearick.

 That’s actually 1/4 of the team’s small 12-girl roster, high on quality but vulnerable to injuries over a whole season.